andrea-ughetti/andrea-ughetti.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a second-year PhD candidate in Economics and Finance at Università Cattolica del Sacro Cuore, working in microeconomic theory and experimental economics.
+I am a second-year PhD candidate in Economics at Università Cattolica del Sacro Cuore, working in microeconomic theory and experimental economics.

 My research centers on inequality and intergenerational mobility, and I try to understand how disparities are transmitted through individual decision-making, and how technology reshapes effort, delegation, and compensation.
 My work is primarily theoretical: building formal models of individual and strategic behavior, complemented by lab and field experiments that test their predictions.